Extensions and Deletions of matroid classes closed under flats: Flat-hereditary graph classes

+Note that if all matroids in a hereditary class $\mathcal{M}$ of matroids are graphic, its extension class may contain non-graphic matroids as well.
+However by restricting the extension class to contain only graphic matroids we still retain the property of being hereditary.
+For a hereditary class $\mathcal{M}$ of graphic matroids, a matroid $M$ is in the \textbf{graphic extension class}, $\Meg$, of $\mathcal{M}$ if $M$ is graphic and $M$ is in the extension class $\Me$ of $\mathcal{M}$.
+While working with only graphic matroids, it makes sense to consider only those forbidden flats that are graphic.
+For a hereditary class $\mathcal{M}$ of graphic matroids, we say $F$ is a \textbf{graphic forbidden flat} for $\mathcal{M}$ if $F$ is graphic and a forbidden flat for $\mathcal{M}$.
+The following is the statement of Theorem \ref{bound_k} restricted to graphic matroids.

-\begin{theorem} Let $\mathcal{M}$ be a hereditary class of matroids and let $r$ denote the maximum rank of a forbidden flat for $\mathcal{M}$, and $k$ denote the maximum number of elements in a forbidden flat for $\mathcal{M}$.
-If $M$ is a forbidden flat for $\Me$, then the rank of $M$ is at most the maximum of $\{2r, r + k(r-1)\}$. \end{theorem}
+\begin{corollary} Let $\mathcal{M}$ be a hereditary class of graphic matroids and let $r$ denote the maximum rank of a graphic forbidden flat for $\mathcal{M}$, and $k$ denote the maximum number of elements in a graphic forbidden flat for $\mathcal{M}$.
+If $M$ is a graphic forbidden flat for $\Meg$, then the rank of $M$ is at most $\max\{2r, r + k(r-1)\}$. \end{corollary}

+For a graph $G$, a set of edges is a flat of the cycle matroid $M(G)$ if and only if the subgraph induced by those edges has the property that each of its connected components is an induced subgraph of $G$.
+Inspired by this observation, we say a subgraph $F$ of a graph $G$ is a \textbf{flat} of $G$ if $F$ is a disjoint union of induced subgraphs of $G$.
+We call a class of graphs $\mathcal{G}$ \textbf{flat-hereditary} if $\mathcal{G}$ is closed under taking flats.
+A graph $H$ is a \textbf{forbidden flat} for $\mathcal{G}$ if $H$ is not in $\mathcal{G}$ but every proper flat of $H$ is in $\mathcal{G}$.